KyberNetwork/developer-portal/docs/integrations-restfulapiguide.md

 ---
 [//]: # (tagline)
 ## Introduction

 This guide will walk you through on how you can interact with our protocol implementation using our RESTful APIs.
 The most common group of users that can benefit from this guide are developers who have minimal smart contract experience, traders and wallets.

 ## Risk Mitigation

 There are some risks when utilising Kyber.
 To safeguard users, we kindly ask that you refer to the [Slippage Rates Protection](integrations-slippagerateprotection.md) and [Price Feed Security](integrations-pricefeedsecurity.md) sections on what these risks are, and how to mitigate them.

 ## Overview

+We break this guide into 3 sections:
+1. [Trading Tokens](#trading-tokens) - This section will show the steps taken to execute a KNC -> DAI trade on Ropsten, as well as incorporating platform fees.
+The steps for performing token -> ether and ether -> token conversions are the same.
+2. [Reserve Routing](#reserve-routing) - This advanced section covers the reserve routing feature to include / exclude reserves, or to split trades amongst multiple reserves.
-In this guide, we will be going through 2 scenarios.
-The first scenario covers how to perform a token to token swap using the RESTful apis and the second is about how one can obtain token information and historical price data.
+3. [Token Info & Price Data](#obtaining-token-and-market-info) - This section covers how one can obtain token information and historical price data.

 ## Things to note

-1) When converting from Token to ETH/Token, the user is required to call the `/enabled_data` endpoint **first** to give an allowance to the smart contract executing the `trade` function i.e. the `KyberNetworkProxy.sol` contract.
+1) If the source token is not ETH, the user is **first required** to call the [`/enabled_data`](api_abi-restfulapi.md) endpoint to give an allowance to the smart contract executing the trade.
 2) Refer to the [API overview](api_abi-restfulapioverview.md#network-url) for the test and mainnet network URLs to use.

-## Scenario 1: Token to Token Swap
+## Trading Tokens

-Suppose we want to convert 100 BAT to DAI tokens, which is a token to token conversion.
-Note that ETH is used as the base pair i.e. BAT -> ETH -> DAI.
+Suppose we want to convert 100 KNC to DAI tokens on Ropsten, which is a token to token conversion.
+In addition, we want to charge a platform fee of 0.25%.
+Note that ETH is used as the base pair i.e. KNC -> ETH -> DAI.

-### Import relevant packages
+### Import Relevant Packages

 * We use `web3` for broadcasting transactions to the blockchain
-* The `ethereumjs-tx` library is used to sign and serialize a raw transaction to be broadcasted
 * The `node-fetch` module is used for making API queries

 ```js